 Join us!
-Our work relies on volunteers of all backgrounds (including students, families, biologists, scout groups and people from across the Bay Area) work to restore and re-create riparian habitat that provides much needed shade for young salmon and trout in our local waterways.
+Our work relies on volunteers of all backgrounds (including students, families, biologists, scout groups and people from across the Bay Area) to restore and re-create riparian habitat that provides much needed shade for young salmon and trout in our local waterways.
 We hold weekly Native Plant Nursery Days (see below), as well as Seed Collection Hikes and Restoration Workdays.

 Native Plant Nursery

-First time volunteers are required to RSVP, to sign up and to receive directions to our nursery in Lagunitas, please email SPAWN Watershed Biologist Preston Brown at firstname.lastname@example.org.
+First time volunteers should RSVP to sign up and to receive directions to our nursery in Lagunitas.
+Please email SPAWN Watershed Biologist Preston Brown at firstname.lastname@example.org.

 Local landowners play a key role in protecting our endangered salmon and maintaining the beauty of our local creeks.
 SPAWN provides technical consulting on erosion control and habitat improvement projects for streamside residents in the San Geronimo Valley.

-Past projects have helped local landowners do everything from maintain dirt roads that were distributing unnecessary amounts of dirt into our steams to design environmentally friendly erosion controls and restore creek banks with natural materials.
+Past projects have helped local landowners maintain dirt roads that were distributing unnecessary amounts of dirt into our streams, design environmentally friendly erosion controls and restore creek banks with natural materials.

 SPAWN also responds to many calls from concerned citizens about problems or emergencies that impact our streams and rivers.
 Our staff and volunteers respond to these calls and help refer problems to the appropriate agencies if necessary or find ways to prevent or repair the problem.
 Learn more here.